Interview – Korey Cooper of Skillet

 CrypticRock.com – Yourself in particular, you really seem to be very into your performance, you lay it all down.
 All over the stage, you are jumping everywhere and it adds a fantastic emotion to the performance.
 How do you feel when you are performing and feeding off that natural high?

 Korey Cooper – I love playing shows.
 It’s my favorite part of touring life.
-As you know, the days go by slow sometimes, you’ve got kids on the road so the days start early, it can be quite tedious.
-Just in general, it’s not a real comfortable way to live, even as comfortable as you can make it, it’s just uncomfortable overall.
+As you know, the days go by slowly sometimes, you’ve got kids on the road so the days start early, it can be quite tedious.
+Just in general, it’s not a really comfortable way to live, even as comfortable as you can make it, it’s just uncomfortable overall.
 I really look forward to hitting the stage and connecting with the fans.
 I mean pretty much anytime we’re out there, you can see that any song you’ve written at all is resonating with someone.
 That’s why you do this and I kind of feed off of that.

 Also, the idea that I’m a girl up there in a Rock band.
-I’m aware that maybe it’s becoming more common, but it’s a little bit unique for Jen and I to be in a heavy Rock band.
+I’m aware that maybe it’s becoming more common, but it’s a little bit unique for Jen and me to be in a heavy Rock band.
 I’m like, you know what, I feel like I have a lot to prove every night as well.
 I’m going to give a little bit extra because hey ya know; female, rock band, there is going to be a perception that you’re gonna be lame, don’t know how to play your instrument, not going to be able to rock.
 I want to be able to show women as well that, hey we can hang with the guys, just be great at what you do and give your all!

 Skillet live at Carolina Rebellion Concord, NC 5-7-17

 CrypticRock.com – There definitely has been in the past decade or so, it is becoming more common to see a lot of women in Rock bands, and that is great!
 That is the way it should be, there should not be any preconceived notion that a woman cannot rock just as hard as a man.
-Some of them rock harder, you rock harder than most the men on stage, so congratulations to you.
+Some of them rock harder, you rock harder than most of the men on stage, so congratulations to you.
 Back to the music, Skillet has seen major success, and 2009’s Awake was a really big album for the band.
-Obviously you said that 2013’s Rise was a little bit of a challenge, this in mind, do you feel like, with Unleashed, the band is taking the steps forward to where they want to be with the next record.
+Obviously you said that 2013’s Rise was a little bit of a challenge, With this in mind, do you feel like, with Unleashed, the band is taking the steps forward to where they want to be with the next record?

 Korey Cooper – Obviously Awake went platinum, and it’s about to go double platinum, so it’s just hard to follow something that none of us necessarily knew that was going to happen and it just kind of did.
 Every album you go into, you do your best and you don’t necessarily know how it’s going to resonate.
 And then Rise, you know Rise is gold, so it’s not like it was a fail, but I think, for us, we felt like we didn’t necessarily connect as much as we wanted to.

 Going into Unleashed, it was like okay, if we went wrong on that album, where did we go, and let’s strategize about the end and work on it.
-I think Unleashed is represented where we were at the time, it felt like us, felt more authentically us then perhaps Rise did, and it didn’t feel as stressful of a process.
+I think Unleashed represents where we were at the time, it felt like us, felt more authentically us than perhaps Rise did, and it didn’t feel as stressful of a process.
 I think that comes across on the album as well.
 For us, every single time we go into a recording, that whole process recording, it is quite stressful, the stakes are always high when you’ve sold what we’ve sold – people don’t necessarily know why, and we don’t necessarily know why.
 It’s hard to sort of evaluate that and reproduce it.

 Going into our next records, you want it to be authentic always, you need to have your finger on the pulse of what is happening in music too – you don’t want to give yourself all the way over to trends, we’ve never done that, but you want to have elements of what’s trendy in it.
 Obviously you want a really strong sound and you want to be speaking about things that are relevant within your songs and things that you are passionate about speaking.
-I think, with Unleashed, we felt like we nailed that, and going into the next record cycle, the recording cycle, whenever that might be, which you know we’ll start writing for that soon, we just have evaluate all those things and go for it!
+I think, with Unleashed, we felt like we nailed that, and going into the next record cycle, the recording cycle, whenever that might be, which you know we’ll start writing for that soon, we just have to evaluate all those things and go for it!

 Korey Cooper – No there is going to be another single.
 I’m not sure if I’m allowed to say what it is, but yes, we will be releasing another Rock single and another Christian single actually too.
 As far as videos, I’m unsure if we’re going to be doing any more videos for them.
-But yes, there will be two more singles coming out; one for active Rock and one for the Christian format.
+But yes, there will be two more singles coming out; one for Active Rock and one for the Christian format.

 Atlantic